dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Back and forth

 As you can see, the "loop" button is enabled by default and our animation simply loops.
-Godot has an additionally nice feature here.
-Godot always calculates the frames between to keyframes.
+Godot has an additional feature here.
+Like said before, Godot always calculates the frames between two keyframes.
 In a loop, the first keyframe is also the last keyframe, if no keyframe is specified at the end.

 If you set the length of the animation to 4 seconds now, the animation will be moving back and forth.